mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h4>Experiment 36</h4>

 <p align="justify">Here, the motion speed is slow and constant during the experiment as can be seen in the <a href="https://youtu.be/uT7wL-taX08">video</a>.
 PyShoe (LSTM based ZUPT aided ESKF) is able to detect all 58 strides successfully.
-Stride#17 annotation is slightly corrected after examnination at MATLAB side.</p>
+Stride#17 annotation is slightly corrected after examination of detected stride indexes on IMU data, i.e., the magnitudes of acceleration and angular velocity vectors.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |